ObsidianWitch/edupr5retro/readme.md

 ## Retro Module

-Retro is a python module extending [pygame](https://www.pygame.org).
+Retro is a module containing tools shared between this repository's games.

 ### Dependencies